 The windowless room is quiet, calm, and pretty fancy.
 There are a couple of tables up front before you reach the 10-seat sushi bar - which is where you’ll want to be sitting.
 Just one guy works behind the counter, slicing fish, patting rice, and handing you piece after piece of sushi.
 Overall, this place creates the impression that you’ve broken the space-time continuum and somehow ended up in a sushi bar in Tokyo.

 Dinner at Q requires some planning and emptying out your Mr. T piggy bank.
-There are only two seatings a night, where you have two menus to choose from - a $165 option or a $200 option.
-If you’d like to try an even more premium menu, you have to give 48 hours advance notice, most likely so they can go and select the perfect fish out of the ocean just for you.
-You can also have a bit of a say in your meal here (if you want it) - the quiet, friendly chef is happy to accommodate your irrational fear of uni.
+There are only two seatings a night, and there’s only one thing on the food menu - a $300 sushi omakase experience.
+That said, every morsel was absolutely overnighted from Japan or perhaps Santa Barbara, and you can also have a bit of a say in your meal here (if you want it) - the quiet, friendly chef is happy to accommodate an irrational fear of uni.

 Q is a worthy stop on your mission to conquer as much of LA’s great sushi as possible.
-It’s a huge step up from your neighborhood go-to, although not quite as life-changing as places like Sushi Park, Nobu, or Go’s Mart.
-Come here first for outstanding, simple fish - then go to those once you’re ready for shrimp heads.
+It’s a huge step up from your neighborhood go-to, although the meal itself will not be quite as life-changing as places like Sushi Park, Nobu, or Go’s Mart.
+We would only recommend coming here if you’re working your way through an omakase bucket list, and have a committed appreciation for outstanding, simple fish.

-This is the entry-level, $165 option at Q Sushi, which includes 19 or so courses of sashimi and sushi.
-What particular fish you get depends on what’s at the market, but expect an oyster to start, three or so sashimis, and then piece after piece of sushi ranging from bluefin tuna to sardine to trout, and most likely, some uni at the end.
+This is the only option at Q Sushi, which includes 19 or so courses of sashimi and sushi.
+What particular fish you get depends on what’s at the market, but expect an oyster to start, three or so sashimi dishes, and then piece after piece of sushi ranging from bluefin tuna to sardine to trout, and most likely, some uni at the end.